 Real estate IRAs are popular with people who want diversity and leverage against potential losses in the stock market.
 You can choose your own assets including commercial and residential property, raw land, as well as tax liens and deeds.

 It’s that time of year again.
-Fair market valuations (FMVs) are required by the IRS for the assets in your retirement plan.
-These valuations must be assessed by end of the income tax reporting year.
-You may be allowed to perform certain valuations yourself, but it is … Read More
+2021 fair market valuations (FMVs) are required by the IRS for the assets in your retirement plan, as they are every year.
+These valuations must be assessed by the end of the income tax reporting year.
+You may be allowed to … Read More

 Non-recourse loans are used by self-directed IRAs to leverage buying power, most often to invest in real estate.
 But what exactly are recourse loans vs non-recourse loans?
 This article explores the differences and explains how non-recourse loans work in your IRA to help you build wealth for … Read More